pydanny/daniel.feldroy.com/posts/til-2024-01-writing-decorators-for-classes.md

         """Returns the docstring for the class."""
         return self.__doc__

-    # Attach the functions as classmethods
+    # Attach the functions as methods
     cls.simplistic_attribute_count = simplistic_attribute_count
     cls.docs = docs